Registrationwala

 • Do not publicly disclose the part of the invention which is not granted protection by provisional specification.
 Doing so would destroy the invention’s novelty for the part which is not covered.

-• The language used in patent application plays a crucial role in defining the invention’s scope.
+• The language used in application of patent plays a crucial role in defining the invention’s scope.
 So, make sure the invention’s description is not limited.
 While writing down the invention’s description, avoid using limiting words like “must have”, “essential” or “consists”.
 Instead of such words, you can use terms like “writing device” instead of “pen” which would be a limiting scope and eliminate other writing devices like “marker” or “pen” from the scope.
 While applying for patent registration, a provisional or complete specification (Form 2) must be filed.
 Specification can be filed either as a provisional or a complete specification depending on the inventor’s requirement.
-Provisional specification is filed alongside patent application to secure a priority date for the application over other applications which can be filed for the same invention being developed concurrently.
+Provisional specification is filed alongside patents application to secure a priority date for the application over other applications which can be filed for the same invention being developed concurrently.

 Form 2